The Health Benefits of Antioxidants

 Vision and eye health are typically among the first things to depreciate with aging.
 Beta-carotene and other carotenoids can be very beneficial to eye health.
 Other health benefits of antioxidants include: lycopene to help maintain prostate health; flavonoids are particularly beneficial for heart health; and proanthocyanidins are beneficial for urinary tract health.

 Antioxidants are good, but do you have enough?
 How do you know?
-Vive Medical Weight Loss and Aesthetics is proud to provide Spectracell Micronutrient Testing.
+Vive Aesthetics and Wellness is proud to provide Spectracell Micronutrient Testing.
 This testing will provide you with a Spectrox score, or total antioxidant function test, which assess your body’s ability of cells to resist damage caused by free radicals or other forms of oxidative stress.

 When the results of your Spectracell Micronutrient Lab tests are completed, a full interpretation will not only give you answers but show you how to fix any deficiencies using food first, supplements second.